Ecological resilience: Human impacts

 Resilience refers to ecosystem's stability and capability of tolerating disturbance and restoring itself.
 If the disturbance is of sufficient magnitude or duration, a threshold may be reached where the ecosystem undergoes a regime shift, possibly permanently.
 Sustainable use of environmental goods and services requires understanding and consideration of the resilience of the ecosystem and its limits.
 However, the elements which influence ecosystem resilience are complicated.
 For example, various elements such as the water cycle, fertility, biodiversity, plant diversity and climate, interact fiercely and affect different systems.

 There are many areas where human activity impacts upon and is also dependent upon the resilience of terrestrial, aquatic and marine ecosystems.
 These include agriculture, deforestation, pollution, mining, recreation, overfishing, dumping of waste into the sea and climate change.

 Agriculture

-Agriculture can be seen as a significant example which the resilience of terrestrial ecosystems should be considered.
+Agriculture can be used as a significant case study in which the resilience of terrestrial ecosystems should be considered.
 The organic matter (elements carbon and nitrogen) in soil, which is supposed to be recharged by multiple plants, is the main source of nutrients for crop growth.
-At the same time, intensive agriculture practices in response to global food demand and shortages involves the removal of weeds and the application of fertilisers to increase food production.
-However, as a result of agricultural intensification and the application of herbicides to control weeds, fertilisers to accelerate and increase crop growth and pesticides to control insects, plant biodiversity is reduced as is the supply of organic matter to replenish soil nutrients and prevent surface runoff.
+In response to global food demand and shortages, however, intensive agriculture practices including the application of herbicides to control weeds, fertilisers to accelerate and increase crop growth and pesticides to control insects, reduce plant biodiversity while the supply of organic matter to replenish soil nutrients and prevent surface runoff is diminished.
 This leads to a reduction in soil fertility and productivity.
 More sustainable agricultural practices would take into account and estimate the resilience of the land and monitor and balance the input and output of organic matter.